Nicole Hollis’s Chic Interiors Exude Relaxed Sophistication

 In that same residence, Hollis used lava stone, in abundant supply on the island, throughout a bathroom, including the shower, which also features dark bronze accents.
 Matte black has become a mainstay of Hollis’s work, as illustrated by the monochromatic exterior of her 1870s San Francisco house, where Julia Morgan—most famously the chief architect behind Hearst Castle—once lived.
 “I’m not afraid to use black—to me it’s just as important as white,” says Hollis.
 “I love the high contrast, the shadow and light.
 I always tell the photographer not to evenly light everything.
 I really want to see how the space feels naturally and where those dark corners lie.”

 But despite Hollis’s studio calling black “her signature color,” certain projects are completely absent of it.
-Reflecting her personalization and appreciation of nature, the designer based a Los Angeles home that she worked on with architecture firm Rios Clementi Hale (now RIOS) on her client’s chicken eggs, which were a delicate blue-green hue.
+Reflecting her personalization and appreciation of nature, the designer based the color scheme of a Los Angeles home that she worked on with architecture firm Rios Clementi Hale (now RIOS) on her client’s chicken eggs, which were a delicate blue-green hue.

 Thoughtful personalization is given to every member of the family.
 “Design is important even in kids rooms,” says Hollis, who crafts all spaces, whether gyms, laundry rooms, or homework areas, to be comfortable and functional.
 “They don’t have to have to be expensive, but something really considered influences the way kids see the world.”